-When your complaint comes to us to investigate, we have to make sure we have the right information and understand the issues so you get a fair hearing.
-This information sheet explains how the process works.
+When your complaint comes to us to investigate, we will listen to ensure we understand the issues, gather all relevant information, and resolve your complaint by facilitation or by making a decision.
+This information sheet explains how the investigation process works.

 Our services are designed to be easy to use.
 You should not need a lawyer or accountant or any other professional to help you with your complaint once we have started investigating.
 If you choose to engage professional help, you will probably have to pay for it yourself.

 Our customer service charter sets out both our responsibilities and yours when using our service.

 We will assign an investigator to your case who will be your main point of contact with our office.
 You can call them to discuss your complaint, ask questions about our process, or request any other information you need.
 The investigator will usually contact you within a week of us confirming that we are looking into your complaint.

 Our powers to investigate your complaint are set out in our rules, or terms of reference.
 You can ask your investigator for a copy if you are unable to download one yourself.